UmitBozdemir/Deep-Learning-Code-Samples-/README.md

 # Deep-Learning-Code-Samples-

-Implication of strategies, techniques and methods of Deep Learning by definition and code samples.
+Implication of 73 different types of strategies, techniques and methods of Deep Learning by definition and code samples.